benhuson/expire-users/readme.txt

 * Replace the user's password with a randomly generated one
 * Send an email notification to the user
 * Send an email notification to the site administrator
-* Perform you own actions using an `expire_users_expired` hook
+* Perform you own actions using an [`expire_users_expired`](https://github.com/benhuson/expire-users/wiki/expire_users_expired) hook

 You can automatically assign expiry details to users who sign up via the register form.

 The email notification messages can be configured in the admin settings.

-Please post in the [support forum](http://wordpress.org/support/plugin/expire-users) if you find any issues.
+Please post in the [support forum](http://wordpress.org/support/plugin/expire-users) if you have any questions, or refer to the [documentation](https://github.com/benhuson/expire-users/wiki), [report bugs](https://github.com/benhuson/expire-users/issues) and [submit translations](https://github.com/benhuson/expire-users/issues) at the plugin's [GitHub page](https://github.com/benhuson/expire-users/).

 == Installation ==

 To install and configure this plugin...